 Since there is no free option, therefore all users are paid.
 According to Crunchbase, the organization has raised $33.3M in funding over 4 rounds.

-To cover face-to-face learners, in 2021, it started a separate offshoot, i.e., Babbel Live.
+In 2021, a separate offshoot was started to cover face-to-face learners, i.e., Babbel Live.
 It is an online, face-to-face tutoring class through live sessions with an instructor.

 Who is Babbel For?

-But not everyone is fortunate to get a trainer or a chance to live in a natural setting to practice the target language.
+However, not everyone is fortunate enough to have a trainer or a chance to live in a natural setting where they can practice the target language.

 So, apps and self-study are the only choices, though it also works okay since language apps have many benefits.
 But not all platforms and resources are good enough.
 In fact, except for a few, most are a waste of time.